nitro-code/kmeans/README.md

 License
 -------

-Licensed under the BSD 3-Clause License.
+Licensed under the MIT License.
 See LICENSE for details.

 ### And finally...